Joint Business Bank Account: What It Is & How To Open

 This article is part of a larger series on Business Banking.

-A joint business bank account allows both you and your business partners to have full access to your company’s finances.
-All parties signed to the joint account can make deposits and withdrawals, check balances, transfer money, and control account access and maintenance.
+For businesses organized as a partnership, a joint business bank account allows both partners to have full access to company finances.
+Each partner with signing authority on the account can make deposits and withdrawals, check balances, transfer money and control account access and maintenance.

-Opening a joint business bank account promotes financial transparency among business owners, with everyone having access to the company’s banking activities.
-A partnership with two or more co-owners is ideal for this type of account, whereas a limited liability company or corporation should consider a traditional business bank account set up under the company’s name and tax information.
+Opening a joint business bank account promotes financial transparency among business owners.
+A partnership with two or more co-owners is ideal for this type of account.
+In contrast, a limited liability company (LLC) or corporation should consider a traditional business bank account set up under the company’s name and tax information.

 How To Open a Joint Business Bank Account

-When opening a business bank account, you’ll need to provide certain information to the bank.
+When opening a business bank account, you’ll need to provide specific business documents to the bank.
 Each may require slightly different information or procedures but, generally, they’ll be the same regardless of which bank you choose.

 Step 1: Set the Rules for How the Account Will Be Managed

 The process of setting rules for how the account will be managed should be included in your partnership agreement.
-It’s a critical step before opening a joint business bank account as anyone with access to it as a joint owner will be able to monitor and control the business’s finances.
+It’s a critical step before opening a joint business bank account as anyone with access to it as a joint owner can monitor and control the business’ finances.

 Disagreements about managing the business finances can derail a partnership before it ever gets off the ground.
 Decide the following things and put them in writing in your partnership agreement before opening a joint account: